Monika-81/Project1/README.md

 - Due to large images and split screen design, the media query adjustments required a lot of trial and errors remodeling before the result was okay on all the devices testable by chrome DevTools.
 Both in standing and landscape mood.
 - The image text was not contrasting enough against the hero image, an overlay was added.
 - The text segment didn't scroll as wanted.
+For most of the bug fixes I went back to the LMS and the learning material for the HTML ans CSS course section and found the answers there.
+In a few cases I consulted external sources while searching for the aswer using [Google](www.google.com).
+For more information about the external code used, see the [Credits](#credits) section.

 There are also a few bugs left to fix that won't respond as I wish at the moment.
 Even though I tried to fix it, there is always room for improvement and as I learn to become a better developer, I look forward to in the future fix:
 - There are areas of blank space on the home page and activities page while the screen is in standing position.
 As I've tried to fix it so far, the area on the join page has either partly been covered by the footer or "double scrolled" in under the hero image.